 3-Octave Major Triad Arpeggios.

-Knowing the 3-octave arpeggio fingerings improves your soloing power.
+Knowing the 3-octave arpeggio fingerings improve your soloing power.

 Some of the benefits you get from knowing these fingerings:

 - Improved fretboard knowledge.